What this course covers

 What is the next step?

 Once you have taken and passed the Thermal Spray Applicator written exam you can move onto the Thermal Spray Applicator hands-on exam.
-Candidates must meet the specific experience requirements listed here.

 To register for the Thermal Spray Applicator Certification Exam contact Sara Badami.

-On Day 2, of the program, candidates wishing to become certified will take a hands-on assessment.
+Candidates wishing to become certified will take a hands-on assessment.
 The hands-on assessment requires each candidate to spray coatings on a steel test panel constructed in accordance with ASTM D4228 and to meet the coating manufacturer’s product data sheet (PDS) requirements.
 The hands-on assessment includes performing thermal spray coating and a bend test/bond test/shape test of the specimens that the attendee has coated.
 Candidates must wear appropriate personal protective equipment (PPE) during the hands-on assessment and must be able to answer questions about troubleshooting if things go wrong with the spray pump operation.
 Those who successfully complete the certification program will receive a certificate and wallet identification card from AMPP.
 Candidates wishing to achieve the certification must pass the written exam with a score of 70% and the hands-on assessment with a score of 90%.